serverless/enterprise/docs/update.md

 $ sls deploy
 ```

-As the deploy is executing, you can expect to see a series of Serverless Safeguard policy checks run and return the status under `Serverless Enterprise: Safeguards Results:` in the terminal output.
+As the deploy is executing, you can expect to see a series of Serverless Safeguard policy checks run and return the status under `Serverless: Safeguards Results:` in the terminal output.
 These Safeguard policies can be [configured in the dashboard](./safeguards.md#configuring-policies).

 Next, lets test out Serverless Insights.